Bamarin/Bamarin.github.io/index.markdown

 ---
 <img src="/assets/images/avatar-small.png" />
 # Welcome to my personal website
-Here I keep all of my works, organized in the same virtual space.
+Here I keep all of my works, organized in one single virtual space.

 They are divided into Artist and Developer categories to keep them nicely separated.